schen59/datasciencecoursera/Getting_And_Cleanning_Data/README.md

 # How the script works
-* The script reds the training and tessting data sets together with the feature information, subject informaiton and activity label information to construct a tidy dataset which has the related activity labels and subject labels and it filters out the needed variables for the tidy dataset
+* The script reads the training and testing data sets together with the feature information, subject information and activity label information to construct a tidy dataset which has the related activity labels and subject labels and it filters out the needed variables for the tidy dataset
 * It averages each variables by subject and activity by using dplyr library

 # How to run the script